heyx3/GPUNoiseForUnity/README.md

 In the above image, note the various aspects of the graph editor:

+* On the far left is a window for choosing nodes to place down in the graph.
+* On the right is the graph itself.
-* On the top-left is the graph beind edited.
+* On the top-left of the graph window is the specific graph file being edited.
 This dropdown box lists all the .gpug files in your Unity project.
 * Below that is the button for creating a new graph.
 * Below the "New Graph" button is a lot of empty space.
 When you have unsaved changes in your graph, you will instead see "Save Changes" and "Discard Changes" buttons here.
 * In the middle-left of the window are the "hash" functions.
 The basis for all GPU noise is a function for hashing floats into a pseudo-random value between 0 and 1.
 You may customize the hash for 1D, 2D, and 3D float vectors if you wish.
 * Below the hash functions is the preview window, which shows what would happen if you rendered your noise graph to a 2D texture.
 You can check the "Auto-Update Preview" box to automatically update the preview every time the graph is edited.
 * On the right of these UI elements, separated by a solid black bar, is the graph area.
 This displays all your nodes.
 The right-most node, "Output", represents the final output of the graph.

-In order to add a new node, right-click in the graph area and select the node you want to create.
+In order to add a new node, click the button for the node you want to place, then left-click in the graph to place it.
+Right-click in the graph to cancel.
 A node's inputs are on the left side, and its output is on the right side.
 Note that some nodes have no inputs at all.
-Each input is either the output of a different node or a constant value entered in a text box.
+Each input to a node is either the output of a different node or a constant value entered in a text box.

 # Nodes

 All the nodes this graph currently contains are listed here.
 Note that all noise nodes return a value between 0 and 1.
-See below this list for visual examples of some of the noise functions:
+See below this list for visual examples of some of the noise functions.

+* Noise: Exposes a wide variety of 1D, 2D, or 3D noise with a scale/weight value for convenience when combining multiple octaves of noise.
-* WhiteNoise1: takes a single float and hashes it to get a pseudo-random value.
+    * White noise: a pseudo-random value.
-* WhiteNoise2: the two-dimensional version of WhiteNoise1 (takes two floats instead of one).
-* WhiteNoise3: the three-dimensional version of WhiteNoise1 (takes three floats instead of one).
-* GridNoise1: takes a single float, `floor`s it, and hashes the floored value.
-This creates a blocky noise value.
-* GridNoise2: the two-dimensional version of GridNoise1.
-* GridNoise3: the three-dimensional version of GridNoise1.
-* LinearNoise1: takes a single float, `floor`s and `ceil`s it, and `lerp`s between the hashes of those two values.
-This creates a smoother version of GridNoise at a higher performance cost.
-* LinearNoise2: the two-dimensional version of LinearNoise1.
-* LinearNoise3: the three-dimensional version of LinearNoise1.
-* SmoothNoise1: a smoother version of LinearNoise1, at a higher performance cost.
-* SmoothNoise2: the two-dimensional version of SmoothNoise1.
-* SmoothNoise3: the three-dimensional version of SmoothNoise1.
-* SmootherNoise1: a smoother version of SmoothNoise1, at a higher performance cost.
-* SmootherNoise2: the two-dimensional version of SmootherNoise1.
-* SmootherNoise3: the three-dimensional version of SmootherNoise1.
-* PerlinNoise1: a high-quality alternative to SmootherNoise1, with a higher performance cost.
-* PerlinNoise2: the two-dimensional version of PerlinNoise1.
-* PerlinNoise3: the three-dimensional version of PerlinNoise1.
+    * Grid noise: gets white noise for the `floor`ed seed value.
+Creates 1x1 square blocks of noise.
+    * Linear noise: Like Grid noise but with a linear interpolation between values instead of solid blocks.
+    * Smooth noise: Like Linear noise but smoother and a bit more expensive.
+    * Smoother noise: Like Smooth noise but smoother and a bit more expensive.
+    * Perlin noise: Like Smoother noise but better, with fewer blocky artifacts, and more expensive.
-* WorleyNoise1: generates random points on a grid and outputs noise based on how far away each pixel is from the nearest point.
+    * Worley noise: Generates random points on a grid and outputs noise based on how far away each pixel is from the nearest point.
-* WorleyNoise2: the two-dimensional version of WorleyNoise1.
-* WorleyNoise3: the three-dimensional version of WorleyNoise1.
-* MultiOctavePerlin1: combines multiple layers of Perlin noise at different frequencies.
-* MultiOctavePerlin2: the two-dimensional version of MultiOctavePerlin1.
+* UV: The X or Y coordinate (from 0 to 1) of the pixel in the render texture currently being generated.
+* Float Parameter: A shader parameter that can be set when generating the noise.
+* Tex2D Parameter: A texture parameter that can be set when generating the noise.
-* MultiOctavePerlin3: the three-dimensional version of MultiOctavePerlin1.
+* Sub-graph: Outputs the result of another graph file.

-The rest of the nodes are not noise functions themselves, but can be very useful.
 * Fract: gets the fractional part of an input.
 * Ceil: gets the next integer value after the input.
 * Floor: gets the integer value just before the input.